sharonjr/rapid-prototyping-with-streamlit/M2/L1/Lab1/README.md

 In this lab, we'll prepare the Avalanche data namely the Customer Reviews subset from an unstructured format to a structured format in a Snowflake Notebooks.

+## Setup

+Follow the instructions provided in `setup.sql` to create a database, schema, stage as well as upload files for the Avalanche data.

 ## Data Processing

 Here, we're leveraging Snowflake Cortex to perform the following data processing tasks: